knelasevero/home-server-infra/md/homeprivatenetwork.md

 * For the Pfsense compatible appliance, you can use any Netgate routers, Protectli Vault routers or similar.
 For this example we will be using a Protectli Vault 6, which can be a bit expensive, but you can follow same steps with Netgate cheaper hardware.
 * We will be using a TP-Link TL-SG108E smart switch.
 You can use any smart switch capable of dealing with 802.1Q VLANs.
 * For the wifi Access point, you can use any available.
-I will be just showing the simple steps with the Unifi nanohd from Ubiquiti.
+I will be just showing the simple steps with the Unifi Nanohd from Ubiquiti.

 <br>